digital-blueprint/relay-blob-bundle/doc/api.md

 /blob/filesystem/de1aaf61-bc52-4c91-a679-bef2f24e3cf7?validUntil=2023-07-17T07:50:14+00:00&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
 ```
 Note: This example uses an url from the `relay-blob-connector-filesystem-bundle`, but this doesnt make any difference while generating the signature.

+### Signature url encoding
+By default, blob verifies the url by generating the signature of the urlencoded url using [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986]).
+This means that, among other things, `space` get converted to `%20`!
+This means that systems communicating with blob have to also generate their checksum this way.
+It is not possible to just urlencode the whole url, since this would mean that valid symbols like `/` or `&` would be encoded too.
+Therefore, it is necessary to urlenode each parameter value separately before appending them in the url.

 ## Error codes and descriptions